Dear Naurr – Can I help you with cooking? I’m willing to help. Let me know. – Lili

 A big part of the joke is just waiting for the joke to happen.
 I also had some fun adding two characters of my own to the story.
 One is the doctor, Bernardine Keating-Fong.
 Sharp-eyed readers will recall her as the instructor in Intolerance.
 Plus there is a guy set to defuse the so-called ‘bomb’, Tim Randall.
 Think back, alert readers!
 Tim, in the Mirror Universe, is one of Doug’s kills.

 The story is cute and silly.
-The fun part is not so much the punchline as that is rather obvious.
+Also, the fun part is not so much the punchline as that is rather obvious.
 It’s more that the reader does not know just when the punch line is going to happen.
-I enjoyed writing this one very much!
+So I enjoyed writing this one very much!
 Viva Naurr!